kojix2/mocopo/README.md

 ## Overview

 MocoPo enables you to easily build MCP servers in Crystal.
-It is based on Kemal for high-performance and lightweight HTTP handling,
+It provides a flexible transport layer supporting multiple communication methods (HTTP, SSE, stdio),
-and provides a DSL-style API for intuitive management and extension of tools, resources, and prompts.
+and offers a DSL-style API for intuitive management of tools, resources, and prompts.

+The library uses Kemal for HTTP handling but abstracts communication through a transport layer,
+allowing for different communication mechanisms to be used interchangeably.

 ## Installation